 There are employment opportunities in hospitals, insurance companies, outpatient medical offices, and HMOs for well-trained executive medical assistants.
 Medical assistants in Utah earn \$9.30 as inexperienced workers with a salary ranging above \$10.70 at the median level.
 In the U.S., median salaries can be \$13.60 per hour.
 Students may advance to supervisory positions where wages are higher than those listed here.

-Upon successful completion of the program, graduates should be able to:
+Upon successful completion of the program, graduates should be capable in the following areas: